 Monitors, All-in-Ones and Thin Clients.

-The All-in-One with Battery is a recent trend.
-Leaving safety to one side, let’s focus on the Reliability, Life and Mobility of these systems.
+The All-in-One with Battery is a common cart solution.
+Leaving safety to one side, let’s focus on the Reliability, Life and Mobility of these battery systems.
 As with laptops, Hospitals everywhere seem to complain about the performance.
 The Battery warranties on Capacity are a clear warning; they are either:

 - no warranty at all outside Mechanical failure,